 Early Origins of the Cristol family

 The surname Cristol was first found in Yorkshire where one of the first records of the name was Robert de Cristall who was registered in the Yorkshire Poll Tax Rolls of 1379.
 Scotland was another homeland for the family and in this case, "it is certainly a diminutive or pet form of Christopher.
-The first form was an old surname in Foveran and it was not uncommon in Prestwick, Ayrshire
+The first form was an old surname in Foveran and it was not uncommon in Prestwick, Ayrshire, in the fifteenth century"

 Important Dates for the Cristol family

 This web page shows only a small excerpt of our Cristol research.
-Another 329 words (24 lines of text) covering the years 1470, 1474, 1491, 1567, 1650, 1672 and 1790 are included under the topic Early Cristol History in all our PDF Extended History products and printed products wherever possible.
+Another 96 words (7 lines of text) covering the years 1470, 1474, 1491, 1567, 1650, 1672 and 1790 are included under the topic Early Cristol History in all our PDF Extended History products and printed products wherever possible.

 Cristol Spelling Variations

 Cristol has been spelled many different ways.
 Before English spelling became standardized over the last few hundred years, spelling variations in names were a common occurrence.
 As the English language changed in the Middle Ages, absorbing pieces of Latin and French, as well as other languages, the spelling of people's names also changed considerably, even over a single lifetime.
 Many variations of the name Cristol have been found, including Chrystal, Cristall, Cristoll, Cristole, Cristell, Crystal, Crystall, MacCrystall, MacCristall and many more.

 Early Notables of the Cristol family (pre 1700)

-Another 23 words (2 lines of text) are included under the topic Early Cristol Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Cristol Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Cristol family to Ireland
+Migration of the Cristol family

 In an attempt to escape the chaos experienced in England, many English families boarded overcrowded and diseased ships sailing for the shores of North America and other British colonies.
 Those families hardy enough, and lucky enough, to make the passage intact were rewarded with land and a social environment less prone to religious and political persecution.
 Many of these families became important contributors to the young colonies in which they settled.
 Early immigration and passenger lists have documented some of the first Cristols to arrive on North American shores: James Chrystal who arrived in Philadelphia in 1868.